Car Wrap vs PPF vs Color PPF | Wrap Bullys

-When people start looking into ways to protect or change the appearance of a vehicle, two options usually come up early: a car wrap and paint protection film, often referred to as PPF.
-At a glance, both involve applying film to a vehicle’s surface, which can make them seem interchangeable.
+When people start looking into ways to protect or change the appearance of a vehicle, two options usually come up early.
+These are a car wrap and paint protection film, often referred to as PPF.
+More recently, a third option called color paint protection film, or Color PPF, has also become part of the conversation.
+At a glance, all three involve applying film to a vehicle’s surface, which can make them seem interchangeable.
 In practice, they are built for different purposes.

 A car wrap is a vinyl film designed primarily to change how a vehicle looks.
 It can alter color, finish, or design without permanently affecting the paint underneath.
-PPF, on the other hand, is a clear urethane film created to protect paint from damage caused by road debris, impacts, and environmental exposure.
+Traditional PPF, also known as transparent PPF, is a clear urethane film created to protect paint from damage caused by road debris, impacts, and environmental exposure.
+Color PPF combines both functions by providing paint protection while also changing the vehicle’s color.

 Understanding that distinction helps clarify why each option exists.